This post may contain affiliate links. Please read our disclosure policy.

 flour and cinnamon in a bowl for vegan muffins

 1. Mix together the dry ingredients.
-In a large bowl, mix together the dry ingredients until combined.
+In a large mixing bowl, mix together the dry ingredients until combined.

 ingredients in a bowl to make banana muffins